Annual Charge Review

 You are solely responsible for ensuring that all information provided for staff is accurate.
 We will provide your report for you to check each payroll/pension and benefit provision.

-We will endeavour to have your payroll set up as quickly as possible, however please note HMRC timeframes to issue new PAY numbers and reset providers can take up to 40 days.
+We will endeavour to have your payroll set up as quickly as possible, however please note HMRC timeframes to issue new PAYE numbers and reset providers can take up to 40 days.

-If we are running your Nest pension you will be required to set up a direct debit payment directly with us.
-This is not optional.
+If we are running your Nest pension you will be required to set up a direct debit allowing Nest to take payments directly.
+You will be required to provide direct debit details upon set up, this is not optional.

 All other pension providers (unless otherwise agreed) will need to be paid directly to the provider.